Saint John's Health Center New Visitor Policy

 - Patients With or Suspected of Having COVID-19: Visitors must report to the unit’s nursing station before visiting a patient in isolation.
 All visitors must follow appropriate PPE and masking guidelines, as directed by hospital staff.

-- One visitor 12 years and older may accompany a patient seeking emergency services.
+- One visitor may accompany a patient seeking emergency services.
 Two parents or guardians may remain with pediatric patients in the Emergency Department.

 - Procedural Areas (Pre-op): Two visitors are allowed to remain with a patient during pre-op, but only one visitor is allowed in the pre-op bay at a time.
 However, visitors are welcome to switch out during the patient's pre-op stay.

-- Procedural Areas (Post-op): If a patient is being discharged home, one visitor may come back to the recovery room to be with the patient at the time of discharge and to receive their discharge instructions.
-If the patient is being admitted, hospital staff will notify visitors which room the patient will be admitted to.
-Visitors are welcome to stay with patient after they have been settled into their room.
+- Procedural Areas (Post-op): All patients are given the opportunity to have one unique visitor in the recovery room (PACU) for 5-10 minutes.
+If a patient is being discharged home, one visitor may come back to the recovery room to receive the patient's discharge instructions.
+If the patient is being admitted, hospital staff will notify visitors which room the patient will be admitted to and then the standard visitation policy will apply.

 - Labor and Delivery: Four healthy visitors may visit a patient each day.

-- All Other Areas: Four healthy visitors may visit a patient each day.
+- All Other Areas: Four healthy visitors may visit a patient at a time.

 Providence Saint John’s will not restrict, limit or otherwise deny visitation privileges, unless the visitation interferes with a patient’s medical care, a patient’s privacy or the hospital’s therapeutic environment.
 In these cases, you will be informed of the reasons for any restrictions, limitations or denial of visitation.